davidjaguilar104/readme-generator/pseudocode.md

 - questions section
     - ask for github username and add it to this section as a link
     - ask for email address and add it to this section with instructions on how to reach for further questions

+    PICK UP HERE BY TAKING USERNAME ENTERED AND TURNING IT INTO A LINK